• Home page

 • Rent a bike and go for a ride along the Montech canal, it's great!

-• The Heritage Center organizes guided tours of the center of the city, made by Guides Speakers.
+• The Heritage Center organizes guided tourist tours of the city center, led by Tour Guides.

 Negrepelisse

 Located in the alluvial plain of Aveyron, the bastide of Nègrepelisse is a natural and relaxing place, which is developing thanks to green tourism.
-You will see the church of Saint-Pierre-ès-Liens , rebuilt in the 19th century.
-The remains of the castle of Nègrepelisse, which is today a center of art and history: La Cuisine.
-Observe the magnificent retaining walls of the castle and the adjacent mill (which is open to visit and in operation all summer).
-On the site of the Castle and the mill, take a walk on the "island", a path punctuating a sensitive space, where beautiful varieties of flora can be contemplated.
+You will see the Saint-Pierre-ès-Liens church remodeled in the 19th century.
+The remains of the castle of Nègrepelisse, which is today a center of art and history.
+Observe the magnificent retaining walls of the castle and the adjacent mill which is open to visitors and in operation all summer.
+On the site of the Castle and the mill, walk on the "island", a path marking out a sensitive area, where beautiful varieties of flora can be contemplated.

-For the little etymological history, the original name of the town was Sieurac, it seems that the woodcutters who made charcoal while wearing a pelisse (a coat lined with fur) blackened by soot, in the local forest , gave the current nickname to the city.
+For the little etymological history, the original name of the city was Sieurac.
+It seems that the lumberjacks who made charcoal while wearing a pelisse, a coat lined with fur, blackened by soot, in the local forest, gave the current nickname to the city.

 The Castle of Nègrepelisse